greschner/cpee-worklist/README.md

-# Implementation of a Process-based Approach for Data Collection and Conformance Checking of Testing Settings
+# Implementation of a process-based Approach for Data Collection and Conformance Checking of Testing Settings

-This project is a worklist management system for the CPEE (Customer Project Execution Environment) platform.
-It allows users to create, update, and track worklists for various projects.
+This project is a worklist management system for the CPEE (Cloud Process Execution Engine) in the laboratory domain.
+It allows users to create, update, and track worklists for tests against SARS-CoV-2.

 ## Repository Insights